 Struggle history

 - Constitution Hill with the new Court, the old Fort and the old Prison Buildings - excellent introduction to the geography and lay-out of Johannesburg from the Fort ramparts and the history of Johannesburg and South Africa.
 There are organized tours every hour on the hour.
 And of course the Constitutional Court judges, in choosing to locate their court at this symbolically charged site, have invested this dark place with a sense of hope and optimism.
-011 381-3100; www.constitutionhill.org.za Closed Sundays and Saturday afternoons There is a great little restaurant and coffee shop at the Old Fort.
+011 381-3100; www.constitutionhill.org.za Closed Sundays and Saturday afternoons.

 - Hector Pieterson Museum, one of the first museums in Soweto, it opened in 16 June 2002 two blocks away from where Hector Pieterson was killed on 16 June 1976.
 A small, manageable and moving museum.
 8288 Maseko Street Orlando West 011- 536 0611; open 7 days a week.